mustafasavul/react-js-dynamic-component/README.md

 This project is prepared simply to show that a certain JSON Component structure will be dynamically rendered on a page by parsing it in React.js.
 Don't take rules like CSS syntax seriously.
 Those parts should be shaped according to your wishes in your project.

+You can make nested components.
+You can shape it with your own container and grid structure.

 ## Libraries I Use